REGISTRY, BREED KENNEL CLUB NEWS

 income as the puppy mills but every dollar will be made with honor.

 Thank you Delegates!
-The editor has assembled some more links
+The editor has assembled a lot of

 below.